Drug Interactions between diazepam and Doxy 200

 - Diazepam is used to treat the following conditions:

-A total of 351 drugs (2831 brand and generic names) are known to interact with Doxy 200.
+A total of 180 drugs are known to interact with Doxy 200.

-- Doxy 200 is a member of the following drug classes: miscellaneous antimalarials, tetracyclines.
+- Doxy 200 is in the following drug classes: miscellaneous antimalarials, tetracyclines.

 - Anthrax Prophylaxis